mozilla/telemetry-airflow/README.md

   `master` or `tags`.
 You can specify the tag or travis build exactly as well, e.g.
   `master/42.1` or `tags/v2.2.1`.
 Not specifying the exact tag or build will use the latest from that branch, or the latest tag.
-- `ARTIFACTS_BUCKET` -- The s3 bucket where the build artifacts can be found, e.g.
-  `net-mozaws-data-us-west-2-ops-ci-artifacts`

 Also, please set